 The inputs are non-isolated.
 They operate at 3V3 levels, and can withstand up to 5V input.
 Each input has an internal 10k pull-up resistor to 3V3.
 We recommend wiring it to a potential free relay or otherwise open collector/optocoupler output.

 Each of the digital inputs can be configured as a pulse meter, or as one of a number of predefined sensors that can also be configured as alarms.

 The function of each input can be configured in the GUI under Settings → I/O → Digital Inputs.

 Once the input is configured for its intended purpose, it will show up with other devices.

 Other parameters related to that function can be configured by entering the device menu and selecting Setup.
 For pulse meters, you can configure the unit, the multiplier (the volume represented by each pulse) and reset the counter.

-For other sensors and alarms, you can decide whether the input should be treated as an alarm condition, and whether the sense should be inverted.
-If a logical low input (0V on the input) represents a positive condition, you should configure the input as inverted.
+For other sensors and alarms, you can decide whether the input should be treated as an alarm condition, whether the labels should be inverted, and whether the logical levels should be inverted.

 The values/states of the digital inputs are available on ModbusTCP.
 For more details about this, please download a copy of the document “Modbus-TCP register list” from our website.